VariantSync/Vatras/README.md

 - The reason is that in this library, we generalized over the type of variants `V`.
 In the paper, this type is fixed to rose trees (see Definition 3.1), which we also formalized in [src/Framework/Variants.agda](src/Framework/Variants.agda) as type `Rose`.
-Many proofs do require variants to be rose trees though but instead only require that variants have a constructor for artifacts `a -< e , ... , e >-` (which `Rose` [does](src/Framework/Variants.agda)).
+Many proofs do not require variants to be rose trees though but instead only require that variants have a constructor for artifacts `a -< e , ... , e >-` (which `Rose` [does](src/Framework/Variants.agda)).
 This generalization allows us to also formalize other variability languages such as Gruler's language (see [src/Lang/Gruler.agda](src/Lang/Gruler.agda) within our library.
 - Also generalizing over the annotation language `𝔽` was rather easy in the paper but requires to carry around that `𝔽` in Agda a lot.